anchousina/wind-wave_effect_on_coasts_Popov-Sovershaev/README.md

 Output:
   - Csv file containing the WWE calculated for every coastal transect.

-Sample files contains the data for the key site located on Crete, Greece.
+Sample files are attached and contain the data for the key site located on Crete, Greece.